microsoft/pxt-arcade/docs/skillmap/educator-info/basic-map-info.md

 ##### Game Mod Ideas

-After students complete Joking Aroun they can head back to the skillmap and click “SAVE TO MY PROJECTS,” which will open the game in a window with a full-featured toolbox.
+After students complete Joking Around they can head back to the skillmap and click "SAVE TO MY PROJECTS", which will open the game in a window with a full-featured toolbox.
 Here are some modifications they can try:

 - Add a second sprite for a joke with more interaction
 - Move sprites or change backgrounds each time the (A) button is pressed